MEET OUR staff

 helen@durangonordic.org

-Helen has worked at the Durango Nordic Center for more than two decades.
+Helen has worked at the Durango Nordic Center for more than three decades.
 She started as a volunteer, transitioned to an instructor, and then took over as manager of the Center over a decade ago.
 She has a Masters in Outdoor Education and worked for Outward Bound for 11 years.
 Helen is originally from the Isle of Wight which is off the South coast of England, but she has now made Durango her home.
 In the summertime Helen is a river guide on the beautiful Middle Fork of the Salmon River in Idaho.

 • A man with a beard smiling outdoors, wearing a helmet, a bandana, and a backpack, holding a ski pole, with a background of trees and mountains.